insthync/awesome-unity3d/README.md

 * [Spine Runtimes](https://github.com/EsotericSoftware/spine-runtimes) - Collection of Spine runtimes including with Unity3d version.
 * [UnityStudio](https://github.com/RaduMC/UnityStudio) - Unity Studio is a tool for exploring, extracting and exporting assets from Unity games and apps.
 * [InGameReplay](https://github.com/FeNo/InGameReplay) - Allow you to record the transform of any objects to replay it
+* [UniRx](https://github.com/neuecc/UniRx) - Reactive Extensions for Unity
+* [UnityMainThreadDispatcher](https://github.com/PimDeWitte/UnityMainThreadDispatcher) - A simple, thread-safe way of executing actions (Such as UI manipulations) on the Unity Main Thread

 ## VR
 * [VRTK](https://github.com/thestonefox/VRTK) - A productive VR Toolkit for rapidly building VR solutions in Unity3d.